tryfkalt/articlesDB/README.md

 **Importart**: To follow the user flow logic the fixtures must be inserted in order.

 ### Prerequisite:
-In order for the fixture (which are static data) to work correctly, you must have 3 users already created and given the superuser and staff status.
+In order for the fixtures (which are static data) to work correctly, you must have 3 users already created and given the superuser and staff status.
 The first is already created through the ```python manage.py createsuperuser``` command.
 The others can be created in the admin panel.

 **Important Note**: If you need to re-load the fixtures after already loading them, make sure there are the same 3 users you created from the start.
 If you deleted one user (e.g user1) and created another (e.g user4), the load will not work as it is not matching the sequence ID of the users.